praesongprasit/EventSiteTest/src/speakers/erica-anderson.md

 </p>

 <p>
-  Microsoft STRIDE is one that's been around for ages and they tend to have a lot of pre-canned questions and a whole bunch of stuff that the community has made online to make it much more accessible.
+  <a rel="external" href="https://en.wikipedia.org/wiki/STRIDE_(security)">Microsoft STRIDE</a> is one that's been around for ages and they tend to have a lot of pre-canned questions and a whole bunch of stuff that the community has made online to make it much more accessible.
 </p>

 <p>